• SERVICES

 • Chronic disease management

 In 2022, the Centers for Disease Control and Prevention (CDC) estimated that six in ten adults live with a chronic disease.
-This data indicates the vast opportunity this segment has to offer and RHCs are vying for a piece of it.
+This data indicates the vast opportunity this segment has to offer, and RHCs are vying for a piece of it.
 Analysis by Definitive Healthcare suggests that, in 2022, about one in ten diagnoses at the RHCs was related to a chronic condition.
 Nearly 6% of the claims were with the diagnosis of diabetes (Type 2 diabetes mellitus without complications and Type 2 diabetes mellitus with hyperglycemia).

-As the opportunity for RHCs to contribute higher to chronic disease management is vast, retailers are focusing on evolving the clinic offerings to provide treatment for chronic conditions such as diabetes, hypertension, chronic obstructive pulmonary disease, kidney disease, etc. For instance, in 2020, CVS launched HealthHubs, an enhanced RHC format, offering a larger suite of services including chronic disease management.
+As the opportunity for RHCs to contribute more to chronic disease management is vast, retailers are focusing on evolving the clinic offerings to provide treatment for chronic conditions such as diabetes, hypertension, chronic obstructive pulmonary disease, kidney disease, etc. For instance, in 2020, CVS launched HealthHubs, an enhanced RHC format, offering a larger suite of services including chronic disease management.

 RHCs are able to provide chronic disease management at a lower cost.
 For instance, in 2022, the average charge per claim for Type 2 diabetes mellitus without complications was US$160 at an RHC compared with US$367 at a physician’s office, whereas for Type 2 diabetes mellitus with hyperglycemia, the average charge per claim was US$255 at RHC vs. US$639 at a physician’s office.
 Given that a chronic disease requires continuous long-term care, patients see RHC as a cost-effective and viable option for chronic disease management.